List of heads of state of Guyana

 This is a list of the heads of state of Guyana, from the independence of Guyana in 1966 to the present day.

-From 1966 to 1970 the head of state under the Constitution of 1966 was the queen of Guyana, Elizabeth II, who was also the queen of the United Kingdom and the other Commonwealth realms.
+From 1966 to 1970 the head of state under the Constitution of 1966 was the queen of Guyana, Elizabeth II, who was also the monarch of the other Commonwealth realms.
 The monarch was represented in Guyana by a governor-general.
 Guyana became a republic within the Commonwealth under the Constitution of 1970 and the monarch and governor-general were replaced by a ceremonial president, by that time.

 Monarch (1966–1970)

 The succession to the throne was the same as the succession to the British throne.

 Governor-general

 The governor-general was the representative of the monarch in Guyana and exercised most of the powers of the monarch.
 The governor-general was appointed for an indefinite term, serving at the pleasure of the monarch.
 Since Guyana was granted independence by the Guyana Independence Act 1966, rather than being first established as a semi-autonomous dominion and later promoted to independence as defined by the Statute of Westminster 1931, the governor-general was to be always appointed solely on the advice of the Cabinet of Guyana without the involvement of the British government, with the sole exception of Richard Luyt, the former colonial governor, who served as governor-general temporarily until he was replaced by David Rose.
 In the event of a vacancy the Chancellor (the head of the judicial branch, serving directly above the Chief Justice of Guyana) would have served as the officer administering the government.

 Following is a list of people who have served as Governor-General of Guyana.